plantoncloud/gitr/README.md

 5. after the home page is loaded then locate the icon the page to go to the pull requests section.

 *with gitr:*

+in iterm, from any subdirectory under any git repo

 1. gitr prs